yujinakayama/NAKPlaybackIndicatorView/README.md

 indicator.state = NAKPlaybackIndicatorViewStateStopped;
 ```

-You can use NAKPlaybackIndicatorView in both code and Storyboard, and also with both Auto Layout and frame-based layout.
+You can use NAKPlaybackIndicatorView in both code and Storyboard, and it works well with both Auto Layout and frame-based layout.

 ### Code with Auto Layout